-Enthusiasm is high for these popular, informal mini-gatherings which are held virtually, throughout the conference period.
-They offer participants an informal opportunity to get together with others with similar interests to discuss ideas for genealogy research on a particular topic.
-Please note that each of these events will take place from 6:30-7:30 pm EDT (GMT-4) on the date indicated.
+Enthusiasm was high for these popular, informal mini-gatherings which were held virtually, throughout the conference period.
+They offered participants an informal opportunity to get together with others with similar interests to discuss ideas for genealogy research on a particular topic.

 Our 2021 SIGS were:

 Sunday, April 4, 2021

 This SIG offered lively and interesting discussion of resources and topics related to French-Canadian genealogy.
 Attendees were able to update their knowledge of the latest information and resources to aid in their searches.

 Society Management, Hosted by Joan Frederici and Seema Kenney